 Singular or Plural Collective Nouns

-Collective nouns can either refer to a particular number of people or things in a group, or the members of a group, as individuals.
-When collective nouns refer to individual members of a group, they are considered singular.
-Whenever they refer to a group as a single unit, they are considered plural.
-However, when it comes to plural or singular meaning there is no change in the formation of the collective noun.
-Check out the examples for more clarification:
+Collective nouns can refer to a specific number of people or things in a group, or to the members of a group as individuals.
+When a collective noun refers to individual members of a group, it is considered singular.
+When it refers to a group as a single unit, it is considered plural.
+However, whether a collective noun is singular or plural, there is no change in its formation.

 In this example, the collective noun 'crowd' is considered a plural noun since the speaker is referring to individuals.